Common Business Goals Fall Into These Main Categories

 Furthermore, your company’s strategy likely emphasizes one of three things…

-First, your company may look to be a low-cost provider.
+First, your company may choose a low-cost leadership strategy.
 Allowing for the most competitive pricing in the marketplace.
 While still making a good profit.

 In the retail space.
 Walmart is a good example.

 Second, your company may strive to be innovative.
 And differentiate itself from the competition.

 This can be either through delivering a superior customer experience.
 Or, by continually bringing new products and services to market.

 Typically, a company pursuing this strategy will not compete on cost.
 However, they will deliver exceptional value to their customers.

 Sticking with the retail industry.
 Nordstrom is a good example of innovation, high-end customer service, and differentiation.